Young Professionals Workshop

 With SRAM and DRAM technologies facing scaling challenges, emerging materials and devices involving ferroelectrics and amorphous oxide semiconductors are gaining attraction for next generation memory technology designs.
 These novel materials and devices however come with new physics and phenomena at the atomic scale that needs to be understood in order to address some of the reliability challenges.
 This talk will delve into understanding the reliability challenges, connecting them to different physics at the materials and device level, and help us solidify our understanding of these new materials and devices for memory applications.

-Dr. Yuxuan Cosmi Lin, Assistant Professor
+Dr. Yuxuan Cosmi Lin

-Department of Materials Science & Engineering
+Department of Materials Science & Engineering, Texas A&M University

-Dr. Xu Zhang, Assistant Professor
+Dr. Xu Zhang

-Department of Electrical and Computer Engineering
+Department of Electrical Engineering, Columbia University

-Dr. Sourav Dutta, Assistant Professor
+Dr. Sourav Dutta

-University of Texas at Dallas
+Department of Electrical and Computer Engineering, University of Texas at Dallas

-Dr. Eli Yablonovitch, Professor
+Dr. Eli Yablonovitch

-Department of Electrical Engineering and Computer Sciences
+Department of Electrical Engineering and Computer Sciences, University of California, Berkeley

-Dr. Greg Pitner, Manager
+Dr. Greg Pitner

-Taiwan Semiconductor Manufacturing Company (TSMC)
+Corporate Research, Taiwan Semiconductor Manufacturing Company (TSMC)

-Iris Light Technologies
+Founder & CEO, Iris Light Technologies